 Davis 4-H Youth Leadership

-Junior Teen and Teen Council is a county wide club for youth ages 10-14 and 15- 18 years old.
+Teen Council is a county wide club for youth in grades 7-12.
 Council members work together to create service based activities to benefit 4-H members and their communities.
 They also gain valuable leadership skills for future opportunities in leadership in and out of 4-H.

-County Project Ambassadors are 4-H members ages 13-18 years old who represent 4-H Project areas of: Agriculture, Arts and Crafts/Fine Arts, Family and Consumer Sciences, Health, Leadership, Natural Resource and STEAM.
-2 Ambassadors will be selected to represent the project area interests and needs each year.
-Ambassadors work to serve 4-H youth and families, lead and support Junior Teen and Teen Councils, and implement positive community development.
+County Project Ambassadors are 4-H members in grades 8-12 who represent the 4-H Project areas: Agriculture, Arts and Crafts/Fine Arts, Family and Consumer Sciences, Health, Leadership, Natural Resource and STEM.
+Ambassadors work to serve the 4-H youth and families within the county, lead and support Teen Council and implement positive community development.
 Teens interested in becoming ambassadors start as members of the Teen Council to learn leadership skills and then apply online to become a Project Ambassador to use their leadership skills that they learned in Teen Council.
 For more information see the

 Resources for clubs include: